iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/index.md

 # Account Management

-To open your account settings, click on your user icon on the top right corner of Iterative Studio, and go to your `Profile`.
-You can view and update the following settings:
+To open your account settings, click on your user icon on the top right corner of DVC Studio, and go to your `Profile`.
+You can view and update the following
+settings:

 - [Personal details](#personal-details), including name, username and email addresses